YOUR HEALTHY PLATE: Muffin-y Goodness

 Don’t Eat Bread for Breakfast

 Having a hard time understanding why breakfast is the one meal of day that you should not eat toast, bagels, muffins, waffles, pancakes, cereal, biscuits, bread or grits?
 Here’s why.
 When you eat foods that are rich in fiber, fat and protein, it takes your body a while to break them down.
 They get absorbed into your bloodstream very slowly.
-But whenever you eat foods (or food-like products) made primarily from sugar or refined (stripped) flour, your digestive system breaks down the ingredients and absorbs them very quickly.
-The faster you absorb food, the more insulin your body has to release to catch the food and escort it to the cells throughout your body.
-Now it’s important to remember that insulin doesn’t work very efficiently in the early morning hours.
-In the early morning hours, we are all somewhat resistant to the effects of insulin.
-Naturally.
-All of us.
-Believe me — you’re not alone.
+But whenever you eat foods (or food-like products) made primarily from sugar or stripped flour, it’s easy for your digestive system to break down the ingredients.
+That’s because much of the work has already been done.
+The faster you absorb food, the more insulin your body needs to release to 1) catch the food and 2) escort it to the cells of your body.
+Insulin doesn’t work very efficiently in the morning.
+Especially if you are stressed out because, among other things, you didn’t get enough sleep.
+If you need an alarm clock to wake up, you didn’t.
+But you’re not alone.

-Think of it like this: Let’s pretend that you have two cars in your garage.
+Imagine you have two cars in your garage.
 One is a Ford F-150 truck, and the other is a Volkswagen.
-And now let’s say, for the sake of argument, that due to atmospheric conditions, gasoline doesn’t work as efficiently in the morning.
+Let’s say, for the sake of argument, that due to atmospheric conditions, gasoline doesn’t work as efficiently in the morning.
 That’s not really true, of course.
 I’m just saying it to set up a teaching point.
-So…back to the garage.
-Now, all things being equal, and assuming that gasoline works inefficiently at daybreak, which vehicle are you going to choose to drive your kid to school tomorrow morning?
+All things being equal, and assuming that gasoline works inefficiently at daybreak, which vehicle are you going to choose to drive your kid to school tomorrow morning?
 The Volkswagen, of course!
 Does this mean you’re never going to drive your Ford truck?
-No. But you’re not going to drive it in the morning — you’d just be wasting your gasoline.
+No. But, generally speaking, you’re not going to drive it in the morning — you’d just be wasting gas.
 Most of the time you’ll drive the Volkswagen.
-Unless you have some really good reason why not.
-Like you want to impress your kid.
-Or the Volkswagen is in for a tune-up.
+Unless you have a really good reason why not.
+Like the Volkswagen is in the shop for a tune-up.

-Now, just like it doesn’t make sense to waste the gasoline in this story by driving a gas-guzzler first thing in the day, it doesn’t make sense to waste your insulin by eating rapidly-absorbed food for breakfast.
+So just like it doesn’t make sense to waste your gasoline by driving a gas-guzzler first thing, it doesn’t make sense to waste your insulin by eating rapidly-absorbed food for breakfast.
 I’m not saying that you can never eat white flour.
-I am saying you can’t eat it for breakfast.
-It’s okay to eat a slice of toast, or a bagel, or pancakes for lunch, or for dinner.
-(As long as your blood sugars can handle it: Folks with diabetics, please take note!)
-Or to have a bowl of cereal for dessert, after lunch.
+I am saying not to eat white bread for breakfast.
+It’s okay to eat a slice of whole grain toast or pancakes, but nothing made from white flour.
+Have a bowl of cereal for dessert, after lunch.
 But not for breakfast.

-Here’s another way to think about it.
-Eating stripped carbohydrates (like white flour and sugar, both of which have had all the color and fiber stripped out of them) first thing in the morning is like hitting a man when he’s already down.
+You can also think about it this way.
+Eating stripped carbohydrates (like white flour and sugar, both of which have had all the color and fiber stripped out of them) is like hitting a man when he’s already down.
 Stripped carbohydrates stress out your insulin-production system.
-Why stress your insulin production at the one time of day when it works least efficiently?
-Imagine that it takes a gallon of insulin to eat a bowl of cereal.
-But if you eat that cereal at breakfast time, it will take a gallon and a half.
-And you don’t have a gallon of insulin to waste in the first place!
+Why stress your insulin production right out of the gate, first thing in the morning?
+Pretend that it takes a gallon of insulin to eat a bowl of cereal.
+If you eat that cereal for breakfast, you’ll have used up almost your entire supply before you’ve even started your day.
+You don’t have a gallon of insulin to waste.
 It just doesn’t make sense to eat stripped carbs for breakfast.
-Well then, you might ask, how did they get to be typical breakfast foods?
-And that is a topic for another day.